syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * true

-When set to true, displays the all-day row cells on the Scheduler.
+When set to true, displays the all-day row cells on the Schedule.

 #### Example